 - 1/4 teaspoon salt

-- 4 tablespoons cold unsalted butter, chopped into small bits
+- 4 Tablespoons unsalted butter cold and cut into small bits

-Pulse all ingredients for crumble topping in a food processor until it resembles fine meal.
+- Pulse all ingredients for crumble topping in a food processor until it resembles fine meal.
+Set aside.

 Assembling the Crostata